DavidHe1127/Mr.He_HandBook/DevOps/AWS/EC2/spot-instance.md

 When there is a risky instance, ASG will spin up a new instance and follow normal process to replace the risky one - detach it from elb, drain conns, run shutdown hook etc.

 Rebalance Recommendation can be simulated via [FIS](https://aws.amazon.com/blogs/compute/implementing-interruption-tolerance-in-amazon-ec2-spot-with-aws-fault-injection-simulator/)

+### Spot Capacity

+There is no way to see spot capacity per region.
+The closet option is to check `Spot Requests` to see if there is requests with `no-capacity` status.

+### Attributes-based instances type selection

+Instead of specifying each instance type you want to support, try using [attribute-based instance type selection](https://docs.aws.amazon.com/autoscaling/ec2/userguide/create-asg-instance-type-requirements.html) to set instance requirements so AWS will identify the right instances to launch for you.